yuekaizhang/dynamo/docs/guides/dynamo_run.md

 ## Full usage details

-`dynamo run` executes `dynamo-run`. `dynamo-run` is also an example of what can be built in Rust with the `dynamo-llm` and `dynamo-runtime` crates.
+ The `dynamo-run` is also an example of what can be built in Rust with the `dynamo-llm` and `dynamo-runtime` crates.
 The following guide shows how to build from source with all the features.

 ### Getting Started